RDorville/EP1000/index.md

 document and publish your work.
 You will use Computer Aided Design techniques, 3D printing and laser cutting methods to develop your prototype.
 In addition, you will be use a microcontroller to add intelligence to your project.

+## Final Project Instructions

+Please note that your final presentations will be held on Friday 21st August 2020 and Monday 24th August 2020.

+Please read the following: [Final Project Presentation Instructions](finalProject/finalInstructions.md)

 ### Class Discussions & Assignments

 Here are the summaries for each of the class sessions that we have conducted.
 Please refer to these summaries to help you with your work and assignments.
 As always if there are any questions, queries or corrections please do not hesitate to contact me for clarification.